ossf/wg-orbit/CHARTER.md

 - d.
 The TSC may create, change, modify, or remove roles or their definitions, so long as the definitions of roles for the WG are publicly available in the WG repository.

 - e.
-Responsibilities: The TSC will be responsible for all aspects of oversight relating to the WG, which may include:
+The TSC will be responsible for all aspects of oversight relating to the WG, which may include:

   - i. coordinating the direction of the WG;
   - ii. approving, organizing or removing activities;